ReflectionHLE/ReflectionHLE/README.md

 (e.g., common EGA and map headers).

 ----------------------------------------------------------------------------
-Where can I get compatible Keen Dreams game data (updated as of Oct 12 2016)
+Where can I get compatible Keen Dreams game data (updated as of Aug 06 2017)
 ----------------------------------------------------------------------------

 You can download a Shareware release of Keen Dreams, v1.13, from one of a few